Sunday, 21 July 2024

 Jonny Trunk's genius for unearthing music and releasing it on vinyl knows no bounds, and reading his Friday mail-outs is an integral part of my week.
 I miss wrapping my tenner in an envelope and receiving advanced copies and still say to myself 'you've surpassed yourself this time' at least once every five years.

-I vividly recall the hunt for his breakthrough Wicker Man soundtrack LP.
+I vividly recall the hunt for his breakthrough Wicker Man soundtrack, LP.
 E-Bloc and Decoy couldn't help and the HMV store and Piccadilly had sold out of their stock, so I scoured second hand outlets.
 Luckily, after a few weeks, M1 had a copy on their counter, but Brian didn't want to sell it.
 I must've looked pretty desperate.
 He finally accepted my steep offer of £17.

-This opener's jaunty piano led blast of folk funk takes me to my happy place but the whole album is a pleasure to listen to.
-You've proper surpassed yourself this time.
+This opener's jaunty, piano-led blast of folk funk takes me to my happy place, but reflecting on the curation of the whole album, it is a masterclass in musical discovery.
+'You've completely surpassed yourself this time!'